-But what I mean is that Portuguese is easiest because it’s the most compelling language to learn.
+That’s because I found it the most compelling language to learn.

-These are of course just my opinions, but whatever your take on it, identifying a compelling, personal connection to Portuguese is the key making everything else flow easily as you set out on this rewarding linguistic adventure.
+Identifying a personal connection to Portuguese is the key making everything else flow easily as you set out on this rewarding linguistic adventure.

 Identifying Your Motivations for Learning Portuguese

 You probably have a few reasons already identified for wanting to learn Portuguese.
 Not all motivations are equal, however, in terms of their effects on learning.
 Consider the following common motivations for learning Portuguese:

 - “I want Portuguese on my CV.”